Crontab Generator

 What is a cron expression?

-A cron expression is a string of 5 fields (minute, hour, day-of-month, month, day-of-week) that defines a schedule for running automated tasks.
-Each field can be a specific value, range, list, or wildcard (*).
+A standard Linux crontab expression uses five schedule fields followed by a command: minute, hour, day-of-month, month, and day-of-week.
+Each field can be a specific value, range, list, step, or wildcard (*).

 What does */5 mean in cron?